 Most of Pace's IT facilities and services-such as the Computer Resource Centers, the Computer-Equipped Classrooms, Video Conferencing rooms, consulting services, voice mail, and training--are available to members of the University community.
 ITS plans and budgets for central IT services.
 However, these services are not free.
 Users/departments may be required to fund the additional expense of excesses (based on historical, normal utilization) or abuses of Pace IT resources (expenses beyond the baseline budget).
-For more detailed information about access to any facility or service, visit the ITS home page at www.pace.edu/ITS.
+For more detailed information about access to any facility or service, visit the ITS home page.